 - wearing medical identification jewelry for medical staff

-- keeping updated medical history on hand
+- keeping your updated medical history on hand

 - having emergency contacts listed on your phone